gitandy/boil/README.md

-ezMake
+Boil
 =========
-ezMake is an easy to use automated builder based on special make files.
+Boil is an easy to use automated builder based on special recipe files.
 You can define different targets and target dependencies.

-The make file is assumed to be named ezMakefile.
+The recipe file is assumed to be named Recipe.

-The ezMakefile
+The Recipe
 --------------
-The ezMakefile is a simple text file preferably  UTF-8 coded.
+The Recipe is a simple text file preferably UTF-8 coded.

 ### Using comments
 Each line starting with a hash is interpreted as a comment:

-    # Makefile for project X
+    # Recipe for project X

 ### Defining a target
 A target is defined by a line starting with a right arrow:

-    # Makefile for project X
+    # Recipe for project X

     # Install target
     > install